The true curse of the blue diamond

-One of them was Nepal’s Royal House of Gorkha, which was still in turmoil following the 2001 massacre of King Birendra, Queen Aishwarya and many of their relatives by their son, Crown Prince Dipendra, who went on a drunken rampage through the Narayanhity Royal Palace in Kathmandu with a Heckler & Koch MP5 submachine gun and M16 assault rifle before committing suicide.
+One of them was Nepal’s House of Gorkha, which was still in turmoil following the 2001 massacre of King Birendra, Queen Aishwarya and seven of their relatives by their son Dipendra, the crown prince, who went on a murderous drunken rampage through the Narayanhity Royal Palace in Kathmandu with a Heckler & Koch MP5 submachine gun and M16 assault rifle before committing suicide.

 The other royal family to fail to attend was Saudi Arabia’s House of Saud.
 This was a deliberate snub.
 The official story was that the octogenarian King Abdullah bin Abdul-Aziz was too ill to come, but given that the Saudi royal family has around 15,000 members, it’s not as if they were short of other candidates who could represent the Gulf kingdom.

-Saudi Arabia downgraded diplomatic relations in 1990 as a result of the fiasco, withdrawing its ambassador, kicking out most Thai workers, and banning Saudis from visiting Thailand.
+Saudi Arabia downgraded diplomatic relations in 1990 as a result of the fiasco, kicking out most Thai workers, and banning Saudis from visiting Thailand.

 In a dramatic development that he has hailed as a masterly diplomatic coup, Thai premier Prayut Chan-ocha flew to Riyadh in January for talks with the de facto Saudi ruler, the notorious crown prince Mohammed bin Salman — also known by his acronym MBS, and nicknamed Mr Bone Saw following the murder of dissident journalist Jamal Khashoggi, who was killed in the Saudi consulate in Istanbul and then dismembered.

 On arrival, Prayut’s welcome was noticeably frosty, according to the Associated Press: